-Consider first the implications of 'exogenous' differences between countries.
-These may be institutional or policy differences or may be differences in natural geography.
-Geographers have a long-standing distinction between 'first nature geography' - coasts, mountain ranges, natural endowments - and 'second nature geography' - the geography of interactions between economic agents.
+Consider first the implications of differences in natural geography.
+Geographers have a longstanding distinction between 'first nature geography' - coasts, mountain ranges, natural endowments - and 'second nature geography' - the geography of interactions between economic agents.
 The costs of bad first nature geography have been widely discussed by Sachs and his coauthors.
 Propensity to disease lowers productivity.
 Being landlocked raises transport costs - it has been estimated that the median landlocked country has transport costs 55% higher than the median coastal economy.

 These are the direct disadvantages of bad geography, but what are the full equilibrium effects?
-Advantages and disadvantages of first nature geography become amplified, as firms move into locations with good geography, and the proximity-productivity relationship causes further increases in productivity.
-Conversely, countries with bad first nature geography will have low levels of economic activity, reducing productivity further.
-Of course, the proximityproductivity relationship is not the only amplification mechanism.
-Jeff Sachs points to the endogeneity of institutions (Gallup and Sachs 1999), and argues that the return to reform is lower in countries with bad geography as such countries - even if they had good institutions - would remain handicapped.
+We have seen how advantages and disadvantages may become amplified, as firms move into locations with good geography, and the proximity-productivity relationship causes further increases in productivity.
+Conversely, countries with bad first nature geography will have low levels of economic activity, this tending to further reduce productivity.
+Of course, the proximity-productivity relationship is not the only amplification mechanism.
+Sachs points to the endogeneity of institutions, and argues that the return to reform is lower in countries with bad geography as such countries - even if they had good institutions - would remain handicapped.

-Who bears the costs and benefits of these spatial variations in productivity?
-The answer is that they are borne entirely by immobile factors meaning, in the international context, labor.
+Who bears the costs and benefits of spatial variations in first nature geography?
+The answer is that it is borne entirely by immobile factors meaning, in the international context, labor.
 Mobile factors have the same return (cost of living and risk adjusted) in different locations, so the impact falls entirely on that part of costs that is immobile.
 Since labor may be a small share of the costs of production there can be a large multiplier effect here.
 If labor is 10% of gross costs, then a 50% difference in the productivity of all inputs will translate into a 500% wage difference.
 These large effects are confirmed by empirical work.
 Econometric work by Gallup and Sachs (1999) finds that 70% of cross-country variation in per capita income can be accounted for by just four measures of physical and economic geography (malaria, hydro-carbon endowment, coastal access and transport costs).